 While immigrants who are legal, permanent residents can buy health insurance on the Affordable Care Act (ACA) Marketplace, they must wait up to 5 years before being able to access Medicaid.

-Federal law blocks undocumented immigrants from from Medicaid and the Children’s Health Insurance Program (CHIP) entirely, and bans them from purchasing affordable health insurance on the ACA Marketplace, even with their own funds.
+Federal law blocks undocumented immigrants from obtaining medical care coverage through Medicaid and the Children’s Health Insurance Program (CHIP) entirely, and bans them from purchasing affordable health insurance on the ACA Marketplace, even with their own funds.